severalnines/docs/troubleshooting.rst

 ````````````````````````````````````````````````````````````````````````````````

 * **Description:**
 	- By default, CMON is configured to perform recovery of failed nodes or clusters.
-This behaviour can be overridden by disabling automatic recovery feature or enabling maintenance mode for the node/cluster.
+This behavior can be overridden by disabling automatic recovery feature or enabling maintenance mode for the node/cluster.

 * **Solution:**
 	1) Enabling maintenance mode for selected nodes (recommended).
 		- To enable maintenance window, go to *Nodes > select the node > toggle ON on the Maintenance Mode*.
-You have to specify the reason and duration of maintanance window.
+You have to specify the reason and duration of maintenance window.
 During this period, any alarms and notifications raised for this node will be disabled.
 You can toggle OFF the maintenance mode at any time when the maintenance exercise is completed.
-	2) Disabing automatic recovery.
+	2) Disabling automatic recovery.
 		- To disable automatic recovery temporarily, you can just click on the 'power' icon for node and cluster.
 Red means automatic recovery is turned off while green indicates recovery is turned on.
-This behaviour will not persistent if CMON is restarted.
+This behavior will not persistent if CMON is restarted.
 		- To make the above change persistent, disable node or cluster auto recovery by specifying following line inside CMON configuration file of respective cluster.
 For example, if you want to disable automatic recovery for cluster ID 1, inside ``/etc/cmon.d/cmon_1.cnf``, set the following line:

 .. code-block:: bash